cheomanigua/godotdoc/content/docs/installation.md

         - **External Editor**: `Custom`
         - **Custom Exec Path**: `/usr/bin/codium` or whatever is the path to VSCodium

-## 3. VSCode/VSCodium configuration
+## 3. VSCode/VSCodium pluggins

-### Plugins

 Install the following extension:
 - For VSCode: [C# Dev Kit](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.csdevkit)
 - For VSCodium: [C#](https://open-vsx.org/extension/muhammad-sammy/csharp)

+## 4. Running VSCode/VSCodium

+To work with `.cs` files in VSCode/VSCodium, just double click in a `.cs` file from the Godot file browser.

+{{< alert context="warning" text="In order for VSCodium to get auto completion, you must open the folder holding the Godot project in the VSCodium file browser." />}}

-### Debugging
+## 5. Debugging

 {{< alert context="primary" text="For Linux Mint 21, it's necessary to build Godot from source.
 Otherwise debugging yields an error when stepping into some lines.
-Instructions below on how to install from source are for Debian/Ubuntu derivatives.
-Debugging only works on Visual Studio Code." />}}
+Instructions below on how to install from source are for Debian/Ubuntu derivatives." />}}

+{{< alert context="warning" text="Debugging only works on Visual Studio Code." />}}

 - [Getting the source](https://docs.godotengine.org/en/latest/contributing/development/compiling/getting_source.html)
 - [Compiling for Linux](https://docs.godotengine.org/en/latest/contributing/development/compiling/compiling_for_linuxbsd.html)